 If you were a party to a civil lawsuit and the court ordered one or more of the opposing parties to pay you money, the court’s order is a civil judgment.
 At that moment, your opposing party became a judgment debtor and became liable to you according to the judgment of the court.

 Your judgment will identify you and any other party to the lawsuit who prevailed, the amount of money owed by the judgment debtor(s) to you.
-The judgement should state the amount of money owed to you.
+The judgment should state the amount of money owed to you.
 It will set forth the principal amount, and depending on the case, it may also include attorney fees, other costs, and an interest rate that can accrue on any unpaid debt.

 Once the judgment is entered on the record by the court, you can take lawful steps to collect on it.
 To collect on that judgment, you must take a number of steps to keep the judgment alive and enforceable.